pyladies/project-communications/README.md

 ### Schedule

 - We work in sprints (4 week)
-- Every two weeks we have a quick catch up (i.e. slack...tbc) to check in on everyone and offer support if needed
+- Every week we have a hack session
+- We check in regularly via slack to offer support if needed
 - We meet at the end of each cycle to discuss our work during a retrospective which is followed by sprint planning

 ### Workflow